Donna Vine, PhD

 Teaching

-Dr. Donna Vine has been teaching at the University level since 1992 and has accumulated significant experience from numerous institutions, primarily from Australia, but also recently here at the University of Alberta.
-Dr. Vine's broad areas of teaching expertise are in the areas of Nutrition, Food Chemistry, Anatomy, Physiology, Biochemistry and Chronic Disease.
-Dr. Vine has contributed in a more specific capacity to the teaching programs that have included Anti-oxidants and Disease, Functional Foods/Bio-active Dietary components, Nutrition and Metabolism of Macro- and Micro-nutrients and Pharmaco-bioavailability.
-Dr. Vine has developed and delivered courses on a continued basis throughout her career and she is very familiar with electronic presentations tools and WebCT content.
+Dr. Donna Vine has been developing courses and teaching at the University level since 1992 and she has accumulated significant instructional experience from different institutions, with her longest academic appointment being at the University of Alberta.
+Dr. Vine's broad areas of teaching expertise are in the areas of Human Nutrition, Anatomy, Physiology, Biochemistry, Bioavailability, Chronic Disease and Research Methods in Nutritional Science and Dietetics.
+Dr. Vine has contributed in a more specific capacity to the teaching programs that have included Antioxidants and Disease, Functional Foods/Bio-active Dietary components, Nutrition and Metabolism of Macro- and Micro-nutrients and Pharmaco-bioavailability and Nutrition in health and the prevention and treatment of chronic disease.
+Dr. Vine has experience with designing and instructing large undergraduate 1st year and 2nd year classes (n=>110 students) and smaller advanced 4th year classes (n=20-40 students).
+Dr. Vine also has developed hybrid course formats of on-line, in person and blended learning environments.
+Dr. Vine was awarded a McCalla Professorship (2015-2017), and Faculty ALES Teaching Award (2016) for excellence in teaching as evaluated by her peers, undergraduate and graduate students.

 Courses